jefferycn/moveme/README.md

-# moveme
+# what is it

-Rename your media files with proper format which Jellyfin can easily recognize.
+Rename your TV series or Anime series media files with proper format, then they are more friendly with Jellyfin.

 ## how to use it